giacomelli/EasyBuild/README.md

 Tasks
 ===
- - **StartWebProjectTask**: when you need to start some one of your web projects during the build process (usefull when you need to generate some client library for your web apis).
+ - **StartWebProjectTask**: when you need to start some one of your web projects during the build process (usefull to generate some client library for your web apis).

 --------